TamaraKessler/Bachelor_Thesis/README.md

 - The "raw_data" folder includes the anonymised raw data as collected in the experiment
 - The file "analysis_confidence_motor_dynamics" includes code for the pre-registered analysis, as well as for all supplementary material that appears within the thesis
+- The "simplified_classification" file includes the full experiment for OpenSesame
+- "BachelorThesis_final" is a full digital version of the thesis